mikebway/envoy-auth-poc/README.md

 This project documents how to run Envoy locally using Docker, serving as a reverse proxy for one or another Docker hosted services.
 In particular, how to implement and configure an Envoy [external authorization filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_authz_filter).

-## Installing and configuring a custom Envoy image
+## Installing, configuring, and running a custom Envoy image

 Acknowledgement: The guide at [DOCKER : ENVOY - GETTING STARTED](https://www.bogotobogo.com/DevOps/Docker/Docker-Envoy-Getting-Started.php) is a little out of date but provided the foundation for the notes in this section.